Dean of Students

 Come visit us in our offices on the first floor of Heggblade Center.

 The Dean of Students at Claremont McKenna College is responsible for the day-to-day lives of all CMC students.
-This includes supervision of the Dean of Students staff and its functions: Academic Counseling, Personal Advising, First-Year Student Programs, Residential Life & Housing, Student Activities, the Center for Civic Engagement, and Recreation, Intramural, and Club Sports, and Disciplinary Matters.
+This includes supervision of the Dean of Students staff and its functions: Academic Counseling, Personal Advising, First-Year Student Programs, Residential Life & Housing, Student Activities, the Center for Civic Engagement, and Disciplinary Matters.
 The Dean of Students is also CMC’s liaison to the “central services” that are provided by the Claremont University Consortium, including: Campus Safety, Monsour Counseling and Psychological Services (MCAPS), Student Health Services, Health Education Outreach, the Office of Black Student Affairs, the Chicano/Latino Student Affairs Office, the Queer Resource Center, the EmPOWER Center, and the Chaplains Office.
 The Dean of Students serves as an advocate for student concerns and needs.
 And finally, the Dean of Students serves as the primary dean for juniors, seniors, and graduate students at CMC.
-More information about Dean Huang's other responsibilities can be found on the Student Affairs page.

 Dean Weyman is responsible for first- and second-year students and programs, including orientation for freshmen and transfers.
 She is passionate about helping students in transition, especially the transition into college, and her goal is to help everyone find their place at CMC.
 She also manages the First Year Guide program.
 She encourages freshmen and sophomores to come meet with her for any reason – big or small – and always enjoys meeting new people.
 Originally from St. Louis, Kristin went to Middlebury College, where she majored in Italian and minored in art history.
 She spent her junior year abroad in Italy and hopes everyone will find time to study abroad.
 She has a master's degree in higher education administration from Northwestern University, and loves Chicago.
 She and her dog Bailey can often be seen walking around campus (usually pretty early!), and they both love it when students say hello.
 In her free time, Kristin enjoys Cardinals baseball, hiking, and taking advantage of the sunny California weather.
 She often takes trips down to Encinitas to visit her nephew, whose picture you will see all over her office.